requirejs/example-multipage-shim/README.md

 in the HTML for the page.

-If data-main was used instead, then there would need to be a 'js/page1' that would contain the <script> contents in page1.html, but that js/page1.js could not be the target of the optimization step, since it would inline the 'app/main1' dependencies above the require() call for 'js/common'.
+If data-main was used instead, then there would need to be a 'js/page1' that would contain the &lt;scriptgt; contents in page1.html, but that js/page1.js could not be the target of the optimization step, since it would inline the 'app/main1' dependencies above the require() call for 'js/common'.
 If 'js/page1' used a shimmed script, but the shim dependency was in 'js/common', then the